CMSDAS/root-short-exercise/_episodes/04-common-classes.md

 ### Move the data to numpy or pandas

-The data can be passed naturally to any method in the Python ecosystem, which processes numpy arrays.
-Below is an example, which computes the mean of each column.
+The data can be passed naturally to any method in the Python ecosystem which processes numpy arrays.
+Below is an example that computes the mean of each column.

 ```python
 # Apply numpy methods